canjs/canjs/route/docs/map.md

 @body

-## Use
+## Background

 One of the biggest challenges in a complex application is getting all the different parts of the app to talk to each other simply, cleanly, and reliably.

 An elegant way to solve this problem is using the [Observer Pattern](http://en.wikipedia.org/wiki/Observer_pattern).
-A single object, which can be called Application State, holds the high level state of the application.
+A single object, which can be called [Application State](https://www.youtube.com/watch?v=LrzK4exG5Ss), holds the high level state of the application.

-Here is a [video](https://www.youtube.com/watch?v=LrzK4exG5Ss) explaining how this pattern can be used in an application.
+## Use

-CanJS recommends using an Application State object in your application.
-There are benefits to making this state object mirror the routing in your application. `can.route` already contains an internal can.Map instance, which is serialized into the hash (or pushstate URLs).
+`can.route.map` provides an easy to way make your Application State object cross-bound to `can.route`, using an internal can.Map instance, which is serialized into the hash (or pushstate URLs).

-`can.route.map` provides an easy to way make your Application State object cross-bound to `can.route`.

 	var appState = new can.Map({
         petType: "dog",